zmodder/doom3-bfg-zgameplay/README.md

-# customplay - a minimum gameplay mod for Doom3-BFG
+# zgameplay - zmodder's gameplay mod for Doom3-BFG

+This is a minimal gameplay change to make Doom3 BFG Edition more balanced and more realistic.

 ## Features